 In arranging a funeral during this pandemic, a minister or other worship leader must comply with government instructions and health advice.
 These will inevitably mean restrictions on the numbers of those who can attend the service, so these conversations will need to be sensitively handled but the law must be followed.

-The attendance at a funeral service, wherever it is held, must be limited to immediate close family, e.g. parents, or the spouse and the couple’s adult children (but not their partners) and perhaps the deceased’s siblings (but not their partners) and not grandchildren or cousins or other relatives or close friends or colleagues.
-Even with the small number, there is a need to respect social distancing guidelines for those who are not of the same household – no closer than two metres.
+The Scottish Government regulations on who can attend funerals in Phase 2 has not changed.
+The attendance at a funeral service, wherever it is held, must be limited to members of the person’s household, close family members, e.g. parents, spouse and children.
+Only if there are no household or close family members attending the funeral, can a friend of the person who has died attend.
+Even with the small number, there is a need to respect social distancing guidelines for those who are not of the same household - no closer than two metres.

 Make your own travel arrangements to the graveside or crematorium – do not travel in the car with the bereaved family or the undertaker.
 After the service, as difficult as it is, you must not shake hands or offer a hug.